-One of the best trips I love taking is the one with my Dad and family.
-He was born in Mandeville in 1932 and the family had a small little house on the hill in Maggotty, St Elizabeth when he was around the age of four years old.
+One of the best trips I love taking is the one with my Dad driving through the hills to Maggoty.
+He was born in Mandeville in 1932 and the family had a small little house on the hill in Maggoty, St Elizabeth when he was around the age of four years old.
 That was buggy-and-cart days.
 He would recount the stories of the good old days.
 This area is located near the Appleton Rum Factory, surrounded by hundreds of acres of cane fields and embedded with so much history of Jamaica.
+Even my grandfather worked there at some stage.
 We start out in Montego Bay and we go over the majestic mountains and the winding roads that pass through small little towns, country stores and small colorful vendor stalls selling mangoes.
-My Dad recalls the days when his Dad used to ride along the same roads some 100-plus years ago and he recounts stories of yesteryear that I try to imagine.
+My Dad recalls the days when his Dad used to ride along the same roads some 100-plus years ago and he recounts stories of yester-year that I try to imagine.

 Another stop we have to make is in Middle Quarters.
 We have to buy the “Hot Pepper Shrimps”.
 We see the freshly caught shrimps cooking in large pots on a fire made of sticks and charcoal, a dose of special magic “Middle Quarters” spices and with all the colors of the Scotch Bonnet Peppers that Jamaica has to offer!
 And, yes, this dish takes a whole lot of peppers.
 It’s a requirement!